IF YOU’RE NEW TO THE SITE, PLEASE READ THIS FIRST.

 As noted in the above paragraph, I had an extended stay in Lisbon that began in December 2023 and lasted until mid February 2024.
 You can find stories about that trip in the section called Winter in Lisbon 2023-2024.

-Please keep in mind that clicking (or perhaps double clicking) an image or map within a post should enlarge the image and might make points of reference easier to spot.
+Please keep in mind that clicking (sometimes double clicking) an image or map within a post should enlarge the image and might make points of reference easier to spot.
+In some instances you will need to right click and open the image that way.
+(I don’t know why this happens.)

 Because of persistent efforts to hack the site and daily attempts to post comments that I classify as spam, I moderate all first comments.
 That is, if you are posting a comment for the first time, that comment won’t appear until I have manually approved it.
-Once your IP address has received approval, this is the only time the site will generate a cookie which simply allows any subsequent comments from that IP address to post immediately.
+Once your IP address has received approval, this is the only time the site will generate an identifying cookie which simply allows any subsequent comments from that IP address to post immediately.
 Additional information is available in the Privacy Policy.
-Please note that since I don’t track visitors to the site in any way, my sole resource in that area is through your comments or direct communication with me.
-Otherwise, I have no idea who visits the site or how often anyone might.
+Please note that since I don’t track visitors to the site in any way, my sole resource in that regard comes through your comments or direct communication with me.
+Otherwise, I have no idea who visits the site or how often anyone might do so.

-I have, to some extent credited all images and videos not my own.
-Because this site is principally for education and secondarily for entertainment purposes and is not monetized in any way, I hope and believe the fair use provisions of the Copyright Act apply.
+I have, whenever possible, provided credit for images and videos not my own.
+This might not be the case for some of the early trip posts.
+This absence reflects my ignorance of creative commons and other internet licensing regulations.
+As noted above, because this site is principally for education and secondarily for entertainment purposes and is not monetized in any way, I hope and believe the fair use provisions of the Copyright Act apply.
 However, I will remove any external material at the copyright holders request.

 At a Thanksgiving dinner some years ago our family began discussing a bit of confusion arising in nomenclature for certain family members.
 Parent is clear.
 Grandparent and grandchild is a clear relationship and great grandparent to great grandchild is a natural progression.
-However, uncles and aunts skip the “grand” stage and got right to “great” while nieces and nephews remain grand in relation to their great relatives.
-Maya (my grand niece), who was I believe seven at the time piped up that she would settle things and I would henceforth be her “gruncle.”
+However, uncles and aunts skip the “grand” stage and go right to “great” while nieces and nephews remain grand in relation to their great relatives.
+Maya (my grandniece), who was I believe seven at the time piped up that she would settle things and I would henceforth be her “gruncle.”
 She was also experimenting with pig Latin so I was Gruncle Odd-tay.
-And now you know the origin of gruncleodd.com
+And now you know the origin of gruncleodd.com.

 Note: Having come to the realization that long posts are difficult to read, in 2022, I began editing most posts longer than 1500 words into shorter segments.
 The process required more time than I anticipated and continued well into 2023.
 Sometimes I modified the post to a shorter format.
 Other times I cut the post into two or more parts.

 When I split a post into more than one segment, I backdated the edited section so it would continue sequentially with its parent.
 Comments made on the original post don’t transfer.
 Thus they might be applicable to the newly independent segment(s).
+You also need to keep in mind that rather than “most posts”, links to photo albums might only appear in one part of a newly segmented post.
 Some posts, such as this one because it’s cumulative, or the music revelations don’t lend themselves to this type of editing and will exceed my arbitrary 1,500 word ceiling.

-When I completed the project in mid 2023, I tried to remove any links that pointed to sites that either no longer exist or have themselves moved to a different url and to replace any blocked YouTube videos.
+When I completed the project in mid 2023, I tried to remove any links that pointed to sites that either no longer exist or have themselves moved to a different url.
+I also replaced any blocked YouTube videos.
 At the time I finished the project, all the remaining links were still active.

 Im really impressed by your site.